meetdomaine/Kit/documentation/content/docs/thinking-modular.md

   |
   |- templates
   |- modules
+     |- global
-     |- header
+     |  |- header
      |     |- header.js
      |     |- header.liquid
      |     |- header.scss
      |
+     |- index
+     |  |- hero-slider
+     |     |- hero-slider.js
-     |- footer
+     |     |- hero-slider.liquid
-     |- newsletter-signup
+     |     |- hero-slider.scss
      |- ...
 ```

 ## Globbing JS and CSS files

-In this example the header, footer and newsletter-signup code is encapsulated inside module folder.
+In this example we have our theme code broken down into modules and encapsulated inside the `modules` folder.
 These module folders are a concept that helps us reuse code and keep track of logic, markup and styles across complex themes.

 This toolbelt enables this architecture by supporting glob patterns like the examples provided below using a custom Webpack loader: